Foraged Recipes

 Mushroom medley

-1. Heat skillet over medium heat and let 1/4 cup butter melt in pan.
+1. Heat skillet over medium heat and let 3 tbsp butter melt in pan.
 Then add mushrooms, onions, thyme, salt, and pepper.
 Add diced garlic after about 10 minutes (it cooks and burns much faster than the other ingredients).
-Cook, stirring occasionally, until mushrooms and onions are beginning to brown about 25 minutes.
+Cook, stirring occasionally, until mushrooms and onions are beginning to brown, about 20-25 minutes.
 Remove ingredients from pan and put them in bowl.
 Deglaze pan with white wine then add wine to same bowl.
 Set aside.

 Cheese sauce